 NHMRC Partnerships for Better Health – Partnership Projects (Partnership Projects) will help create partnerships among decision makers, policy makers, managers, clinicians and researchers.
-This funding scheme provides funding and support to create new opportunities for researchers and policy makers to work together to define research questions, undertake research, interpret the findings and implement the findings into policy and practice.
+The Partnership Projects scheme provides funding and support to create new opportunities for researchers and policy makers to work together to define research questions, undertake research, and interpret and implement the findings into policy and practice.

 Partnership Projects will answer a specific research question to influence health and well-being through changes in the delivery, organisation, funding and access to health services.For further information please refer to the Partnership Projects section of the NHMRC website.

 This scheme allows applicant to apply at any time during the year rather than through just the one annual round, to allow researchers and partner organisations to develop timely collaborations.
 The grant commencement date is not fixed for 1 January - it will be aligned with the timing of each peer review cycle.

 Peer review of applications will occur in three distinct cycles: